What are the advantages of putting money into savings?

 What is investing?

-When you invest, you expect to earn money on your investments over time—typically more than you could earn with a savings account, over the long term.
+When you invest, you expect to earn returns on your investments over time — typically more than you could earn with a savings account, over the long term.

 Because investments, such as stocks, bonds and mutual funds, are connected to the financial markets, your account values may go up and down according to changes in the economy.